basetenlabs/truss/docs/develop/processing.md

 An efficiently serialized model is just the model and its direct dependencies.
 No custom logic or extra frameworks.
 This makes deserialization fast, but may make invoking the model inconvenient.

-Truss bundles your serialized model with pre- and post-processing functions.
-Use them to:
+Write pre- and post-processing functions to:

 * Format model inputs and outputs, especially when the model needs something like an `xgboost.DMatrix` that isn't JSON-serializable
 * Add custom logic like saving model outputs to a data store